solacelost/curses-builder/README.md

 ## Classes
 ### Menu
 ---
-- Constructor: Menu(title, subtitle, items, stdscr)
+- Constructor: Menu(stdscr, title, subtitle, items)
   - title: String for title of menu, bold
   - subtitle: String for subtitle of menu, underlined
   - item: list, or other iterable, with iterable entries as follows: